sesam-community/node-notification-handler/README.md

            will be part of that pipe-config.
         8. Important : If required tag for notification rule (like ""metadata" and Sub tags like "notifications" and and "rules") are missing in pipe-config then that pipe will not part of automatic-process and Hence any existing rule created manually for that will not delete.
+        9. You can refer official documentation for more info:[Notifications](https://docs.sesam.io/notifications.html)